-Quinton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Quinton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Quinton are a mix of both white- and blue-collar jobs.
 Overall, Quinton is a town of professionals, sales and office workers and construction workers and builders.
 There are especially a lot of people living in Quinton who work in office and administrative support (17.03%), healthcare (9.96%) and architecture and engineering (8.33%).

 Setting & Lifestyle

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Quinton has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Quinton has few renters and college students.
 But the biggest reason it is quieter in Quinton than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Quinton may be for you.

 One downside of living in Quinton is that it can take a long time to commute to work.
 In Quinton, the average commute to work is 36.21 minutes, which is quite a bit higher than the national average.

 Quinton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.